walln/loadax/README.md

 - HuggingFaceDataset

 Feel free to open an issue if you have a use case that you would like to see included.

-### Batchers

-Batchers are used to define how to collate your data into batches.